w3c/did-wg/index.md

 1.0 as a W3C Recommendation.

 That is, in a nutshell, what is going on.

+### What happens if the objections are upheld?

+There will be no official Decentralized Identifier standard for the forseeable future.
+If the objections are upheld, the specification will be sent back to the DID WG for "further work".
+The further work will be determined by negotiating with the objectors on what they want to see changed in the specification or the approach.

 ### Did the DID Working Group follow its charter?